 State Medical Marijuana Laws

 Comparison of all state medical marijuana programs with contact information.
-Prepared by the Public Health Law Network as of May 2012.
+Prepared by the Network for Public Health Law as of May 2012.

 "State Legalization of Recreational Marijuana: Selected Legal Issues."
 Congressional Research Service, April 2013.

 Analysis of CO Amendment 64 (rec use initiative) by Colorado State University, April 2013.

 "Marijuana and Medicine: Assessing the Science Base," Institute of Medicine, 1999.

 Treatment Research Institute's (TRI) policy position statement regarding medical marijuana.

 ProCon.org's resources on medical marijuana.
 Medical Marijuana ProCon.org presents laws, studies, statistics, surveys, government reports, and pro and con statements on questions related to marijuana as medicine.

 "Exposing the Myth of Smoked Medical Marijuana," U.S. Drug Enforcement Administration.

 "State-by-State Medical Marijuana Laws: How to Remove the Threat of Arrest," Marijuana Policy Project, 2011.